- 10 a.m.-5 p.m. Monday-Saturday

 - All tickets are for that day only.
-Re-entry with ticket stub, wristband or hand stamp.
+Re-entry with ticket receipt or admission sticker.

 - The Florida Museum’s Admission Assistance Program provides financial assistance to economically disadvantaged school children, other individuals and community groups.
 For more information, please call 352-273-2027 or email firstname.lastname@example.org.

 - As part of the “Museums for All” program, visitors who present a valid electronic benefits transfer card may enter the Butterfly Rainforest and special exhibits for a reduced fee of $3 per adult and $0 for children ages 3-17.
 Up to four total tickets, in any combination of adult and child tickets, may be issued per EBT card.
 Children must be accompanied by an adult.
 This offer is not valid for field trips, group packages or special events, and may not be combined with other discounts.

 - Veterans receive a 10% discount on all ticket prices year-round.
 Valid forms of identification for veterans include a military ID, DD Form 214, VA card or driver’s license with a blue “V” in the bottom right corner.
 May not be combined with other offers.